davebraze/david-braze/content/post/randomistas/index.md

 +++

 Evidence-based learning is the buzz word of the last few years.
-Andrew Leigh's *Randomistas* digs in to one of the most important forms of evidence, the *randomized controlled trial*, and spells out in plain language just what it is, how it works, and why it is considered the gold standard for evidence of how things work in education and many other areas of research.
+Andrew Leigh's ***Randomistas*** digs in to one of the most important forms of evidence, the "randomized controlled trial", and spells out in plain language just what it is, how it works, and why it is considered the gold standard for evidence of how things work in education and many other areas of research.